A Global Standard to Build Trusted and Decentralized Supply Chains with IOTA

-"EPCIS 2.0 is the interoperability language supply chains needed and I am thrilled that we get to prove that with our EVRYTHNG to IOTA integration that guarantees unforgeable and shareable supply chain events," said Dominique Guinard, CTO and Co-founder, EVRYTHNG.
+According to Dominique Guinard, CTO and Co-founder, EVRYTHNG: "EPCIS 2.0 is the interoperability language supply chains needed and I am thrilled that we get to prove that with our EVRYTHNG to IOTA integration that guarantees unforgeable and shareable supply chain events."

 EPCIS 2.0: A detailed view

-But what is EPCIS 2.0 about?
+But what is EPCIS 2.0?
 From a programmer’s perspective, it is a vocabulary and data model (plus a JSON-based serialization format and accompanying REST APIs) that enables stakeholders to share transactional information regarding the movement and status of objects (physical or digital), identified by keys.

 The figure below depicts the business process behind the manufacturing and retail of a trade item in the supply chain.
 First, the product is manufactured at the factory and then shipped to the retailer’s distribution center (DC).
 Then, the trade item moves to a retail store where it is received, stored and later sold to the final consumer.
 These are different business steps (commissioning, shipping, receiving, storing, selling) that happen at a particular location (factories, warehouses, etc.), at a particular moment in time and which involve multiple parties.
 EPCIS 2.0 enables the representation of these steps as events (serialized in JSON format) so that all the participants in the supply chain use the same terms; as a result, data can be shared seamlessly.
 Furthermore, extra events could be generated at later stages for trade items subject to recycling or with regulated disposal mechanisms, ensuring the proper traceability and compliance.